 Fortunately, most women do not have to deal with many of these illnesses during pregnancy.
-A cold or flu is the most common upper respiratory tract infections.
+A cold or flu is the most common upper respiratory tract infection encountered during pregnancy.

-Most people often think that cold and flu is the same thing.
+Most people often think that cold and flu are the same.
 But that is not true.
-Though both of them are upper respiratory tract infections and do resemble each other, there are some subtle differences you should know.
+Though both are upper respiratory tract infections and resemble each other, they have some subtle differences.